BoHuang2018/hpc-htc-demo-stocks/README.md

 ### Architecture and process of this reporsitory
 ![architecture and process](https://github.com/BoHuang2018/hpc-htc-demo-stocks/blob/master/HPC-HTC-DEMO-STOCKS.png)
-The above image shows the architecture
+The above image shows the architecture of the HTC-cluster and working process of this repository.
+Let's go through it block by block from left to right.